More people could be offered genetic testing for genes linked to ovarian cancer in new draft NICE guideline for public consultation | National Institute for Health and Clinical Excellence (NICE)

 This guideline will help to build a better picture of how many people have the high-risk genes as more people come forward for testing.

-The guideline is open for publication consultation from today (15 September 2023) to 27 October 2023.
+The guideline is open for publication consultation as of friday (15 September 2023) to 27 October 2023.

 Original article link: https://www.nice.org.uk/news/article/more-people-could-be-offered-genetic-testing-for-genes-linked-to-ovarian-cancer-in-new-draft-nice-guideline-for-public-consultation